 IR-2018-155, July 25, 2018

-WASHINGTON — The Internal Revenue Service today announced its Office of Professional Responsibility (OPR) reached a settlement agreement including a monetary penalty with a tax practitioner for violating professional rules of conduct set forth in Circular 230.
+WASHINGTON — The Internal Revenue Service today announced its Office of Professional Responsibility (OPR) reached a settlement agreement including a monetary penalty with a tax practitioner for violating professional rules of conduct set forth in Circular 230 (PDF).
 His firm also accepted responsibility for knowing the practitioner engaged in misconduct in attracting clients with outstanding collection issues.

 The practitioner agreed to five years of probation and a 12-month suspension of practice before the IRS if the probation is violated.
 The firm agreed to a monetary penalty based on a percentage of the gross income from the misconduct.